-Welcome to SuperScenic.com, a landing page for Dr. Anne Mitchell Whisnant’s work about the Blue Ridge Parkway.
+Welcome to this portal to Dr. Anne Mitchell Whisnant’s work about the Blue Ridge Parkway.

 I originally created this site in 2006 upon publication of my book Super-Scenic Motorway: A Blue Ridge Parkway History (University of North Carolina Press).

-In the years since the book appeared, I have continued to work on Parkway history, so in 2018 I have expanded this site as a place to collect and/or link to all of my Parkway work, including:
+I have continued to work on Parkway history, so in 2018 I expanded this site as a place to collect all of my Parkway work, including:

-- Driving Through Time: The Digital Blue Ridge Parkway, a major repository of digitized material related to Parkway history, which I co-manage with the UNC-Chapel Hill Libraries.
-This site includes a set of interpretive essays about Parkway history written by my students and me.
+- Driving Through Time: The Digital Blue Ridge Parkway, a major repository of digitized material related to Parkway history.
+I co-manage this site with the UNC-Chapel Hill Libraries.
+It includes a set of interpretive essays about Parkway history written by my students and me.

 - When the Parkway Came, a story about the Parkway’s creation written for young readers and those who read to and with them.

-- My post-Scenic writing: A series of blog posts I wrote between 2008-10 for Virtual Blue Ridge’s now-defunct Blue Ridge Parkway blog, and other articles I’ve written about Parkway history.
+- My post-Scenic writing: Blog posts I wrote between 2008-10 for Virtual Blue Ridge’s now-defunct Blue Ridge Parkway blog, and other articles I’ve written about Parkway history.

 - Links to student projects about Parkway history that my Introduction to Public History classes at UNC-Chapel Hill have built [coming soon].

-- Links to materials from public presentations I’ve given about Parkway history [coming soon].
+- Links to materials from public presentations I’ve given about Parkway and National Parks history [coming soon].

-- A timeline of key dates in early Parkway history and a collection of primary documents related to specific issues in Parkway history [timeline coming soon].
+- A timeline of key dates in early Parkway history and a collection of primary documents related to specific issues in Parkway history .

-Part of my aim with this new site is to demonstrate that publication of a book does not necessarily represent the completion of one’s work on a historical topic.
+I hope this site demonstrates that publication of a book does not necessarily represent the end of one’s work on a historical topic.
 Especially for someone like me, who has not worked professionally within the university tenure system and therefore has not been under pressure always to move to a “next” project, a single thread of inquiry may extend and evolve organically.
 To borrow a Parkway metaphor, the book was just one wayside on a longer road.